Founders Gallery is open Monday - Friday, 9 a.m. - 5 p.m. Admission is FREE.

 Guidelines for Submitting Exhibition Proposals

 The Soka University Art Gallery Committee reviews all exhibition proposals on the basis of theme, quality, size (number of works vs. space available and suitability to large wall spaces), media, uniqueness to SUA (have we done a similar exhibition in the recent past?) and proposed budget.
-Artists should be aware that the Gallery is also used for receptions and special events throughout the year that may include food in the Gallery.
+Artists should be aware that the gallery is also used for receptions and special events throughout the year that may include food in the gallery.

 Does the proposed exhibition relate to SUA’s mission to foster a steady stream of global citizens committed to living a contributive life?
 Does the art relate to SUA’s core values of peace, human rights, and the sanctity of life?
 Does it relate to topics SUA students are studying or will be studying?
 Does it offer a unique insight into another country or culture?